-In 2011, Chef Stitt was inducted into Esquire magazine’s Restaurant Hall of Fame and the James Beard Foundation’s “Who’s Who of Food and Beverage in America”.
-Highlands Bar and Grill was nominated for the fourth time by the James Beard Foundation in 2012 for the Outstanding Restaurant Award.
-Stitt received the James Beard Award for Best Chef: Southeast in 2001, and was nominated in 2008 for Outstanding Chef.
-In 2006, he received the Lifetime Achievement Award from the Southern Foodways Alliance and was inducted into the Alabama Academy of Honor in 2009, the most distinguished award given to an Alabamian.
-He has appeared on the “Martha Stewart Show”, PBS’s “Chefs A‘Field”, ABC’s “Nightline”, and the CBS “Early Show”.
-His restaurants are regularly featured in top national and regional outlets such as The New York Times, Men’s Journal, Esquire, Food Arts, Men’s Health, Saveur, Southern Living, Garden & Gun and Newsweek.
+Highlands Bar & Grill has been nominated for the prestigious James Beard Award for Outstanding Restaurant each year since 2009.
+Stitt received the Foundation’s award for Best Chef: Southeast in 2001, and was nominated in 2008 for Outstanding Chef.
+He received the Lifetime Achievement Award from the Southern Foodways Alliance and was inducted into the Alabama Academy of Honor in 2009, the most distinguished award given to an Alabamian.